The Easiest Chocolate Ice Cream Recipe…Ever

 This dessert is the result of a happy accident.
 I’d been developing some recipes and after a couple furious days of recipe-testing, I had a zillion containers of various odds and ends lying around.
 I mixed and matched things together, blended them all up, and stuck the mixture in the freezer.
 A bit later, I tentatively dug in my spoon in and tasted the most delicious batch of ice cream I’d churned up in a while.
 I had discovered something—the world’s easiest Chocolate Ice Cream…with no machine required!

-Unfortunately I didn’t write anything down—how could I?—and once I hit the rock-bottom of that container in my freezer, I had a personal melt-down: it was all gone.
-But I really wanted to share the recipe here, so I decided to re-work recipe to re-create what I did.
+Unfortunately I didn’t write anything down—how could I?—and once I hit the end of that delicious ice cream in my freezer, I had a personal melt-down: it was all gone.
+But I really wanted to share the recipe here, so I decided to re-work the recipe and re-create what I did.

 Happily, I discovered that this all-new ice cream doesn’t require an ice cream-maker at all.
 Yes, really.
 So if you don’t have a machine, fear not: it’s simply blended up, poured in a container, and left to chill on its own in the freezer.
-And after four hours (no stirring required!), I dug my spoon into the most luscious, creamiest ice cream imaginable.
-Again.
+And after a few hours (no stirring required!), I dug my spoon into the most luscious, creamiest ice cream imaginable, again.

 Chocolate and Banana Ice Cream

 Four to six scoops

 From Ready for Dessert (Ten Speed) by David Lebovitz

 This is the world’s easiest ice cream.
 It takes literally a minute to put together—since it’s winter, I simply set the bowl of chocolate and milk on the radiator, and while I leisurely and lovingly take the time to peel the banana, the chocolate melts and is soon ready to use.